 Located along E!
-Avenue, this 3,000 sq ft – restaurant-bar is ideal for casual dining and after-office drinks (when dining-in resumes).
+Avenue, this 3,000 sq ft – restaurant-bar is ideal for casual dining and after-office drinks.
 It has a dark-mood lighting and may not appear like a Japanese restaurant at first glance.

 Whether you prefer to pick up or have it delivered, enjoy an extensive all-day menu of sushi and more via https://gsb.sukigroup.com.sg.

 Imagine 18 menu categories from appetisers to mains to desserts, including Pasta and Kids Meal.

 A wide range of donburis and sashimis, made using top-rate ingredients, are available to expand your choices.
 Delivery specials include Gaku Delight Sushi Platter ($58.80), Beef Truffle Don with Onsen Egg ($27.80), and Tori Karaage Don ($14.80).

 Here are some of the recommended food items from Gaku Sushi Bar:

 Take your pick from a variety of Donburis from Chirashi ($27), Aburi Chirashi ($29), Bara Chirashi ($19), Pork Katsu ($17), Chicken Katsu Curry ($17), Tendon ($18), to Premium Chirashi ($47).